isomerpages/nlb-exhibitions/index.md

           description: "Singapore’s natural environment, as we know and experience today, is the result of a long history of knowledge gathering, plantation agriculture and attempts at rehabilitation.
 This exhibition explores our relationships with the natural world from cultural understandings and scientific study to commercial and urban land use, as well as conservation and restoration."
           url: /exhibitions/current-exhibitions/humanxnature
           image: /images/event-images/humanxnature/Homepage_exh-highlight_HxN.jpg
-          alt: 'A painted drawing of a bird'
+          alt: 'A photo of the Human x Nature exhibition entrance.'
-          button: 'More Information'
+          button: 'Human x Nature Exhibition Information'
     - infopic:
           title: 'The News Gallery: Beyond Headlines'
           subtitle: null
           description: "Explore the fascinating yet bewildering world of news media at our permanent exhibition The News Gallery: Beyond Headlines.\n<p>&nbsp;</p>\n<p>Discover stories of Singapore newspapers in the National Library’s collection dating from the 1820s and learn about significant episodes from Singapore’s history through the perspectives of different media.
 Gain insights into fake news, and learn how you can be more discerning about information and media, through our rich resources on newspapers.</p>\n"
           url: /exhibitions/current-exhibitions/newsgallery
           image: /images/event-images/newsgallery/Homepage_exh-highlight_NG.jpg
-          alt: 'A photo of the News Gallery'
+          alt: 'A photo overview of the News Gallery.'
-          button: 'More Information'
+          button: 'The News Gallery Exhibition Information'
     - infopic:
           title: 'The Virtual News Gallery'
           subtitle: null